berkesas/Katip4/README.md

 - Customize the set of characters considered as word separators.
 - Save settings permanently.
 - Log errors to a text file.

+# Security

+Katip processes all data locally and your data does not leave your computer.

+All code is open-source.
+[Hunspell](https://github.com/hunspell/hunspell) is a globally used open-source library.
+The code for Hunspellvba.dll is available at [HunspellVBA](https://github.com/berkesas/hunspellvba).
+The code for the katip4.dotm file is in /code folder or can be viewed in VBA IDE.

+If you download Katip from other sources it is impossible to guarantee that those files do not contain malicious code.
+Use them at your own risk.

 # Installation